Things To Do In Wroclaw, Poland [Guide By Locals]

 St. Elizabeth’s Church (pl.
 Bazylika św.
 Elżbiety) is located on the market square.
 It’s most popular for its observation deck on the church tower, at an altitude of 75m.
 To get there you’ll have to climb more than 300 stairs, but panoramic views over the city will make up for the effort.

-The entrance to St. Elizabeth’s Church tower cost: normal – 10zł, reduced – 5zł (October 2023).
-For current prices and opening hours visit visitwroclaw.eu website.
+The entrance to St. Elizabeth’s Church tower costs 15zł for a normal ticket and 10zł for a reduced one (October 2024).
+For current prices and opening hours visit visitwroclaw.eu website

-Hansel and Gretel houses (pl.
-Kamieniczki Jaś i Małgosia) stand in front of St. Elizabeth’s Church.
-These are two medieval buildings, tenement houses, built in the 15th century, connected by an arched gate.
-Where did the name come from?
-Many think that houses look like they are holding hands, like Hansel and Gretel from the fairy tale.
+In front of St. Elizabeth’s Church also take a look at Hansel and Gretel houses (pl.
+Kamieniczki Jaś i Małgosia).
+These are two medieval buildings built in the 15th century, connected by an arched gate.
+Because of that gate, many think that buildings look like they are holding hands, like Hansel and Gretel from the fairy tale.

 If you’re wondering which building is which: Hansel (Jaś) is the smaller and simpler one, and Gretel (Małgosia) is taller and richly decorated.